ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 ####Why remove Serial.write()?

 Serial.write() is typically used to send raw data over the serial lines.
-Windows IoT Core does not currently have UART functionality (don't worry, it's coming soon!) so these types of calls should be avoided.
+Windows IoT Core does not currently have UART functionality so these types of calls should be avoided.